 It is also quite humorous, which is welcome in the dry world of investing.

-This is a great book to read, which provides real value to the investor; you have to read this book.
+This is a great book that provides real value to investors; you have to read it.

 13. Mr. Market Miscalculates: The Bubble Years and Beyond